doritoes/ipdice.com/4_CloudFront.md

   - Origin name: *click in this box, and select your ALB from the list* (i.e., ipdice-alb-us-east-1)
   - Protocol: **HTTPS only** on port **443** with **TLSv1.2**
   - Origin path - optional: *leave blank*
-  - Name: *leave it as is, this is the domain name CloudFront will point to*
+  - Name: *leave it as is, this is the domain name CloudFront will point to* (i.e., ipdice-alb-us-east-1-701553201.us-east-1.elb.amazonaws.com)
   - Viewer > Viewer protocol policy: **Redirect HTTP to HTTPS**
   - Leave the remaining Origin settings at their default values
   - Default cache behavior leave at default values
-  - Click **Create Origin**
   - Viewer
     - **Redirect HTTP to HTTPS**
     - Allowed HTTP methods: **GET, HEAD**